Seasonal affective disorder

 - Extrapyramidal symptoms such as tardive dyskinesia, which are severe and uncontrollable movement disorders

 If you are prescribed an atypical antipsychotic, your doctor should carefully monitor your weight, blood sugar (glucose) levels, cholesterol levels, and any signs that may indicate the emergence of extrapyramidal symptoms.

-Among the various psychotherapeutic "talk therapies," cognitive-behavioral therapy appears to be the most effective approach.
+Among the various psychotherapeutic "talk therapies," cognitive behavioral therapy appears to be the most effective approach.
 If psychotherapy is used alone without medications, benefits should be evident within 8 weeks and symptoms should be fully resolved by 12 weeks.
-If these conditions are not met, then the patient should strongly consider antidepressant drugs.
+If these conditions are not met, then the person should strongly consider antidepressant drugs.

 Cognitive Behavioral Therapy

-- First, the patient learns to recognize depressive reactions and thoughts as they occur, usually by keeping a journal of feelings about, and reactions to, daily events.
+- First, the person learns to recognize depressive reactions and thoughts as they occur, usually by keeping a journal of feelings about, and reactions to, daily events.

-- The patient is often given "homework" that tests old negative assumptions against reality and demands different responses.
+- The person is often given "homework" that tests old negative assumptions against reality and demands different responses.

-- Then, the patient and therapist examine and challenge these entrenched and automatic reactions and thoughts.
+- Then, the person and therapist examine and challenge these entrenched and automatic reactions and thoughts.

-- As patients begin to understand that the beliefs and assumptions that cause depression are incorrect, they can begin substituting new, positive ways of coping.
+- As people begin to understand that the beliefs and assumptions that cause depression are incorrect, they can begin substituting new, positive ways of coping.